 We’re all familiar with the yearly rounds of budgeting within our companies.
 But how often are we really looking at the WAY that we are budgeting?
 Enter: Zero Based Budgeting.
 Are you doing it?
 If not, maybe you should start.

-So often, the budgeting process simply involves looking at the prior year’s budget, adding a little bit of inflation room onto it, and moving forward -- never really stopping to sit back and ask ourselves why we allocate the budget where we do (and if this is the best use of funds).
+So often, the budgeting process simply involves looking at the prior year’s based budgeting process, adding a little bit of inflation room onto it, and moving forward -- never really stopping to sit back and ask ourselves why we allocate the budget where we do (and if this is the best use of funds).

-And if the COVD-19 pandemic has taught us anything, it’s that we can likely make do without a lot of the things that we were spending an awful lot of money on before the pandemic hit.
+And if the COVD-19 pandemic has taught us anything, it’s that we can likely make do with cutting costs without a lot of the things that we were spending an awful lot of money on before the pandemic hit.
 Things like travel, entertainment, even technology.